Maya is a writer/director who crafts visual narratives that spotlight the stories of unsung heroes worldwide.

-She has directed commercials and branded content for clients including Nike Women, Kids Foot Locker, John Frieda, Ketel One, Capital One, JCPenney, Chevrolet, Dressbarn, Rosetta, Manchester United, and Capital Group.
+Maya has directed commercials and branded content for clients including Nike Women, Kids Foot Locker, John Frieda, Ketel One, Capital One, JCPenney, Chevrolet, Dressbarn, Manchester United, Rosetta, and Capital Group.

-She has reported and made multimedia content on four continents that has been published by NBC News, Food Network, The Today Show, Telemundo, The Washington Post, The Huffington Post, Popsugar, VOX, Racked, EATER, Tastemade, The Miami Herald, In Cuba Today, Narrative.ly, GreenBiz, Fresh Cup, Coffee Talk, IFC Center, and Heritage Radio.
+She has shot and directed content on four continents, in English, Spanish, and French, published by NBC News, The Today Show, Food Network, Telemundo, The Washington Post, The Huffington Post, Popsugar, VOX, Racked, EATER, Tastemade, Miami Herald, In Cuba Today, Narrative.ly, and more.

-In addition, Maya has directed, shot, and edited independent documentaries, including "Cuba’s Violin" (2014), a bilingual story about a donated violin that stealthily travels from NYC to a talented young musician in Havana, which screened at festivals worldwide and can be now watched on 5 digital publications in the U.S. and Cuba, and "Blind Date" (2015), a documentary that follows three diverse blind New Yorkers on their quest for love in the digital age, which screened at festivals including DOCNYC, Nevada International Film Festival, and Middlebury Film Festival.
+Maya has shot and directed documentary films, including "Cuba’s Violin" (2014), the story of a donated violin that stealthily travels from NYC to a talented, instrument-less high school musician in Havana, which screened at festivals worldwide, and "Blind Date" (2015), which follows three blind New Yorkers on their quest for love in the digital age, which premiered at DOCNYC.

-Maya is also a host, interviewer, and correspondent who has interviewed world leaders and culture icons at major events including Global Citizen Festival in Central Park, and spoken at dozens of conferences including 'Sustainable Brands' and 'Summit Series.'
+Maya is also a professional interviewer who has interviewed world leaders and cultural icons at major events including the Global Citizen Music Festival in Central Park, and spoken at dozens of conferences including 'Sustainable Brands' and 'Summit Series.'